-The White Paper plans to abolish all the existing statutory bodies and replace them with a new economic regulator, tasked to take over regulatory functions from ICASA, the domain name authority (ZADNA) and the Universal Service and Access Agency of South Africa (USAASA).
+The White Paper plans to abolish all the existing statutory bodies and replace them with a new economic regulator tasked to take over regulatory functions from ICASA, the domain name authority (ZADNA) and the USAASA.
 The proposed regulator will be answerable to the DTPS while retaining independent regulation of broadcasting and content, presumably under the rump of ICASA.
-In effect, this will mean a return to the pre-2000 dispensation under the Independent Broadcasting Authority (IBA) and the South African Telecommunications Regulatory
+In effect, this will mean a return to the pre-2000 dispensation under the Independent Broadcasting Authority (IBA) and the South African Telecommunications Regulatory Authority (SATRA).
+In addition to this, the DTPS will also gain centralised policymaking powers and oversight of the ICT sector, with the creation of additional committees to serve and carry out some of these functions.